texastribune/info-navigator/README.rst

 infoNavigator
 ===

-infoNavigator takes your models and makes tables for all of them so that internal users can explore them
+infoNavigator takes your models and makes denormalized tables for all of them so that internal users can explore them

 Quick start
 -----------